github/training-utils/README.md

 # Training::Utils

+This is a package of git- and github-training scripts into an easily-installed package.
 This collection of utilities originated [here](https://github.com/matthewmccullough/scripts).
-This packages the git- and training-specific scripts into an easily-installed package.

 ## Installation